Deception in Supervisory Control: Abstract

 \section{Abstract}

 The use of deceptive strategies is important for an agent that attempts not to reveal his intentions in an adversarial environment.
 We consider a setting in which a supervisor provides a reference policy and expects an agent to follow the reference policy and perform a task.
 The agent may instead follow a different, deceptive policy to achieve a different task.
-We model the environment and the behavior of the agent with a Markov decision process, represent the tasks of the agent and the supervisor with linear temporal logic formulae, and study the synthesis of optimal deceptive policies for such agents.
-We also study the synthesis of optimal reference policies that prevents deceptive strategies of the agent and achieves the supervisor's task with high probability.
-We show that the synthesis of deceptive policies has a convex optimization problem formulation, while the synthesis of reference policies requires solving a nonconvex optimization problem.
+We model the environment and the behavior of the agent with a Markov decision process, represent the tasks of the agent and the supervisor with reachability specifications, and study the synthesis of optimal deceptive policies for such agents.
+We also study the synthesis of optimal reference policies that prevent deceptive strategies of the agent and achieve the supervisor's task with high probability.
+We show that the synthesis of optimal deceptive policies has a convex optimization problem formulation, while the synthesis of optimal reference policies requires solving a nonconvex optimization problem.
+We also show that the synthesis of optimal reference policies is NP-hard.